Hazardous 100+ Chemicals

 This petroleum by-product is used to make Styrofoam™, plastics, rubber, and resins.
 It can put people at increased risk for cancer and other diseases.

-Chemicals linked to low testosterone, birth defects and cancer are used to soften vinyl plastic and can be found in products like school supplies and flooring.
+Chemicals linked to low testosterone, birth defects and cancer are used to soften vinyl plastic and can be found in food as well as products like school supplies and flooring.

 Parabens have been identified as endocrine disruptors by the EU, Maine and Washington.
 They mimic the hormones that control functions like growth and sexual development.